lfmunoz/documents/_posts/2020-11-27-http-rest-bad-design.md

 }
 ```

-Data objects will often need the ID embedded into the object also other RPC technologies will not have this split.
-It is fine to make the decision that the application is going to use HTTP and changing it will be a complete re-write but point is that often this is poor design.
+Data objects will often need the Id embedded into the object and other RPC technologies will not have this split.
+It is fine to make the decision that the application is going to use HTTP and that changing it will be a complete re-write but my point is this is often poor design.
 A better approach is to layer it like this:

 ```
 HTTP Generic Packet -> MyAppDTO -> Application Code